Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 (d) settlement design remains aspirational rather than operational.

-4. Core Design Logic
+4. Structural Design Principles

 5. Structural Conditions and Design Responses